DanielGabric/RankUnrank/README.md

-Compile and run rank.c to rank and unrank bordered and unbordered words.
+Compile and run rankUB.c to rank and unrank bordered and unbordered words.